American Music Recordings Archive (AMRA)

 Some people—especially Baby Boomers—tell me that this decline in the popularity of new music is simply the result of lousy new songs.
 Music used to be better, or so they say.
 The old songs had better melodies, more interesting harmonies, and demonstrated genuine musicianship, not just software loops, uto-Tuned vocals, and regurgitated samples.

-Yes, indeed "music used to be better" and not just from the 1950s onward.
+Yes, indeed "music used to be better" and not just from the 20th century.

-It is true with older music too from America's past.
+It is true with older music too from America's distant past.

-"Shout to Jehovah" - Music of the Pilgrims, Puritansd, Indians, and Tunesmiths
+"Shout to Jehovah" - Music of the Pilgrims, Puritans, Indians, Tunesmiths

 The first American original classical song was written in 1759 by Francis Hopkinson.